feathersjs/docs/guides/chat/testing.md

 }
 ```

 This will set up the NeDB database to use `test/data` as the base directory instead of `data/` when `NODE_ENV` is set to `test`.
+The same thing can be done with connection strings for other databases.

 We also want to make sure that before every test run the database is cleaned up.
 To make that possible across platforms first run

 ```
 npm install shx --save-dev
 ```

-And then update the `script` section of `package.json` to the following:
+Now we can update the `script` section of `package.json` to the following:

 ```js
   "scripts": {